An analysis of number of siblings (0, 1, 2+) in relation to vocabulary size at 18 months, and language input over the first 18 months of life.

 My research focuses on early language development, and I’m particularly interested in the transition from babble to speech.
 I’m also interested in the role of iconicity in early language development, specifically why babies acquire so many onomatopoeia in their early words.
 My work brings together perspectives from production and perception, with a particular focus on phonological development.
-My research to-date has used eye-tracking and fine-grained acoustic analysis to observe infants’ perception of language, alongside the consideration of early vocalizations and the manipulation of prosody in infant communication.
+My research to-date has used eye-tracking and acoustic analysis to observe infants’ perception of language, alongside the consideration of early vocalizations and the manipulation of prosody in infant communication.

 PhD in Linguistics, 2015